caneara/varnish/README.md

 # Varnish UI

 This library contains a set of UI components.
-They range from something as simple as a button, to as complex as a fully-featured, Markdown-based text editor.
 Originally, these components were part of [Lumeno's](https://github.com/caneara/lumeno) codebase, however they have since been extracted, extended and made available for open-source use.

 ## Getting Started